The Future is Equal

 ‘Climate finance’ is the term used for funds that support people to stop climate destruction or adapt to its impacts.
 Effective climate finance is funding that all people can use and benefit from, especially people who experience discrimination and poverty.
 Oxfam’s work in Solomon Islands seeks to ensure that climate finance decision-makers factor in the needs of women, that there is greater transparency in how climate funds are spent and allocated, and that women’s voices are included in policy and finance decisions.

-Kotui Summary Banner for Solomon Islands
+Kotui Summary Banner for Climate Finance and Empowerment Project in Solomon Islands

 Women’s increased access to resources